 - Parchment Paper: Parchment paper is a MUST for lining the cake pans.
 I failed this recipe 2x before discovering how crucial the parchment paper is.
 All cakes were ruined until I lined the cake pans with parchment paper on the 3rd try.
-Parchment paper guarantees the cakes will easily release from the pans.
-I simply traced and cut two 9-inch circles of parchment paper to line the bottom of the cake pans.
-Spray with nonstick spray or grease with butter before and after lining with parchment paper rounds.
+Parchment paper guarantees the cakes will seamlessly release from the pans.
+If it’s helpful, see this parchment paper rounds for cakes video & post.

 - Recipe reprinted in partnership with America’s Test Kitchen from The Perfect Cake